 The pair see their business as a way to connect with and support the Turangi community.
 They hire and train local people, and invite local musicians like Marich Young-Moeke to perform during summer weekends.
 “Turangi has so much to offer, there are so many amazingly talented people living here.
 Over time we want to create a summer series of events to encourage visitors to the area, and put Turangi back on the map” says Andrew, who spent 20 years working as a chef in Hawke’s Bay, Melbourne, and Wellington, where he was head chef at El Matador on Cuba Street.

 Andrew and Lili are not afraid to try new things.
 The Hare and Copper’s five-course degustation menu received rave reviews, and over 160 people attended their recent drag show evening.
 “People travelled from all over the Central North Island to visit us.
 They loved it!” says Lili, who met Andrew while working at El Matador.

 The Hare and Copper now have a strong base of repeat customers, including some who fly in to the neighbouring airfield to pop in for lunch.
 “Our vision is to create a space where people can relax and enjoy informal dining, without compromising on quality and service” says Andrew.

-The couple have participated in campaigns to help promote Turangi, and recently hosted the town’s Business After Five event, organised by Enterprise Great Lake Taupō.
+The couple has participated in campaigns to help promote Turangi, and recently hosted the town’s Business After Five event, organised by Amplify.
 “We’ve felt very humbled by the welcome we have received in Turangi.
 We have no regrets about our move from Wellington.
-It’s a very supporting community with so much to offer” says Lili.
+It’s a very supportive community with so much to offer” says Lili.